Dynamic duos: the building blocks of dimensional mechanics: The mechanical quantities

 In Table~\ref{masscary}, we tabulated the mechanical quantities we could find in the literature, highlighting the fact that they may bear different names depending on the context.
 Surprisingly such table does not seem to have been drawn before, although as we will see it provides a great way to understand the mechanical underpinning of space-time.
 The table is organized around the mass ($x=y=0$), with columns set by the exponent $x$, and rows by the exponent $y$.
 You can think of each mechanical quantity as being located in the dimensional space with two coordinates ($x$,$y$).
 We will use the symbol $Q(x,y)$ to designate the mechanical quantity with dimensions $\mathcal{M}\mathcal{L}^x \mathcal{T}^y$, and the symbol $K(x,y)$ to designate the kinematic quantity with dimensions $\mathcal{L}^x\mathcal{T}^y$, or simply $Q$ and $K$ when the exponents are implicit.

 Table~\ref{masscary} is a map of the explorations of mechanics in the past centuries, but this mechanical universe is still mostly uncharted territory.
 Quantities on this table were discovered step by step.
 Just a few centuries ago, the table would have been mostly empty.
 Beyond the mass, the density, the force and the momentum, contemporaries of Newton had very little to play with.
 Newton himself formalized the concept of `viscosity', while his rival Hooke was quantifying the concept of `stiffness'.
-We hope this table will incite historians of science to trace back the steps of generations of thinkers from one spot on the map to another, to define pressure, energy, power, action, etc. It is the painstaking recording of natural phenomena that progressively enlarged the mechanical cartography.
+It is the painstaking recording of natural phenomena that progressively enlarged the mechanical cartography.
 And this exploration is still ongoing.
 There are blank spots to fill.
 We took the liberty to name two quantities we felt deserved their place, but for which we could not find names in the literature: the \textit{levity} ($\mathcal{M}\mathcal{L}^{-3}\mathcal{T}^2$) and the \textit{strength} ($\mathcal{M}\mathcal{L}^{3}\mathcal{T}^{-2}$).
 A famous example of levity is the inverse of the gravitational constant $G$.
 Almost equally famous examples of strengths are $\hbar c$, and $k_c e^2$, where $\hbar$, $k_c$, $c$ and $e$ are respectively the Planck and Coulomb constants, the speed of light, and the elementary charge.
 These two expressions respectively give the ``strength'' of the nuclear and electromagnetic interactions.
 We will return to these important examples later in the review.

 Each mechanical quantity can a priori be independent from the others.
 However, as we shall see, mechanical quantities are revealed by their interactions with one another.
 The most elementary form of such interaction is between pairs of mechanical quantities.
 Ratios of different mechanical quantities can produce space, time and motion.